The Wizard of Oz - Victor Fleming - Emerald City - poppy field - Dorothy - Judy Garland - Cowardly Lion - Scarecrow - Tin Man

 The Wizard of Oz - Victor Fleming - Dorothy - Judy Garland - tornado - window - rocking chair - knitting

-Hollywood’s “dream factory” has done much to influence the way people think in modern times, introducing appetites for glamor and heroism that were never so dominant in past centuries, and dangling fantasies of excitement and drama that challenge people’s satisfaction with their ordinary lives.
+Hollywood’s “dream factory” has done much to influence modern people’s thinking, introducing appetites for glamor and heroism that were never so dominant in past centuries, and dangling fantasies of excitement and drama that challenge people’s satisfaction with their ordinary lives.
 At the same time, early Hollywood was often a positive social force, helping to reconcile people to the difficulties of family life, economic hardship, or social conflict.
 Sometimes, in movies like The Wizard of Oz, Hollywood showed self-awareness, acknowledging its negative influence and offering a corrective to it.

 CONNECTIONS: